Ninjtheturtle/Stereo-SLAM/README.md

 Constant-velocity model predicts the next pose, then two-phase matching builds 3D-2D correspondences.
 Phase 1 projects the local map point pool onto the predicted pose and searches a spatial grid with radius scaling from 40 to 120 px based on predicted rotation angle.
 Phase 2 falls back to GPU Hamming with ratio test if Phase 1 comes up short.

 PnP-RANSAC (SQPNP, 5.5 px threshold, 15 inlier minimum) refines the pose.
 Sanity checks reject candidates with delta rotation > 0.5 rad or delta translation > 5 m.
-A project-and-search pass after PnP pulls in additional map points without a second RANSAC, typically 3-5x more matches.
+A project-and-search pass after PnP pulls in additional map points without a second RANSAC.

 After bundle adjustment, the velocity is invalidated so the stale inter-KF delta is never used as a prediction.